commonpike/kw.nl.processing.library-example/README.md

 This is all that is required to work.
 But according to the guidelines, this folder should also contain

- - ExampleFooLibrary/reference/ - documentation in HTML format as generated from Javadoc
+ - `ExampleFooLibrary/reference/` - documentation in HTML format as generated from Javadoc
- - ExampleFooLibrary/examples/  - a set of example sketches
+ - `ExampleFooLibrary/examples/`  - a set of example sketches
- - ExampleFooLibrary/src/ - java source
+ - `ExampleFooLibrary/src/` - java source

-The folder may contain lots of other unrelated things.
+The folder may contain other unrelated things.

  - ExampleFooLibrary/bin  is not required;
  - ExampleFooLibrary/build is not required;
  - ExampleFooLibrary/dist is not required;